 The rules and gameplay of 801 darts are pretty simple:

-● Three darts are thrown per round, with each score tallied toward the total of the round.
+● Three darts are thrown per round, with each score is deduced from toward the total of the round

 ● You must hit a double that takes your score to exactly zero to win

 ● To start the game, you must also hit a double before you can begin to deduce points from 801